Tom O'Brannigan

-Tom Ó Brannagáin is a broadcaster and handball player.
+Tom Ó Bragaláin is a broadcaster and handball player.

 Broadcasting career

 Ó Brannagáin has been a TV presenter for many years on TG4 and Raidió Teilifís Éireann (RTÉ), he has presented on various programmes including Hiudai, Pop TV, S.O.S., Echo Island, Telly Bingo, Open House, the St. Patrick's Day Parade, Delegation and most recently Glas Vegas. Ó Brannagáin was a teacher for many years and was until Spring 2007 the presenter of 98FM's Late Night Talk.

 Handball career

 He played at international level for Ireland scoring 156 times in 35 international matches.
 He was offered a professional contract in Switzerland but declined the offer.